The 2024 PRH Fellowship Application is Open!

 About the Patricia Roberts Harris Fellowship:

-The Patricia Roberts Harris Public Affairs Fellowship is a one-year fellowship program designed to provide a dynamic professional development experience to Howard University students interested in public affairs.
-Established to honor one of Howard University’s most illustrious alumni, the fellowship provides students with a comprehensive understanding of the public affairs landscape and the competencies necessary to pursue such a career.
-The fellowship is administered through the Ralph J. Bunche International Affairs Center and will aid students in recognizing the central role of public affairs in an increasingly global world.
+Administered through the Ralph J. Bunche International Affairs Center, the Patricia Roberts Harris Fellowship for Public and International affairs is a one-year program designed to provide a dynamic professional development experience to Howard University students interested in public and international affairs.
+Established to honor one of Howard University’s most illustrious alumni, the fellowship provides students with a comprehensive understanding of the public and international affairs landscapes and the competencies necessary to pursue such careers.

-Over the course of the fellowship year, fellows will engage in three major programmatic components: mentorship, internship, and monthly professional development workshops.
-In addition, Fellows will participate in various service-learning opportunities throughout the fellowship period.
+Over the course of the fellowship year, fellows engage in three major programmatic components: mentorship, internship, and monthly professional development workshops.

 Mentorship – The PRH Fellowship offers fellows the unique opportunity to gain one-on-one mentorship and guidance from an accomplished public affairs professional.

 - Fellows and Mentors will meet at least once a month to discuss career goals and interests.

 - Fellows will submit brief blog reflections during the mentorship and internship component of the fellowship.